mohammedsafvan/pt_agents/README.md

 - [ ] Adding Markdown rendering at the frontend(Not Streaming for the time being)
 - [ ] Log streaming to the frontend
 - [ ] Add searching through expoitDB for vulnerable version and fetch them

+# Please do not use for unethical purpose
+This tool is designed strictly for ethical and legal purposes.
+Please use it in only that way!